Zionism and Creation of the State of Israel

 No one should assume that a single United Nations’ vote created the state of Israel.
 One should beware that the way the U.N. passes a ‘yay’ resolution it also can take it away.
 And never forget that Israel’s foes are always trying to take away what was given.

-The modern state of Israel is the third Jewish Commonwealth in the very same land.
+The modern creation of the state of Israel is the third Jewish Commonwealth in the very same land.
 The legitimacy of a Jewish commonwealth is rooted in thousands of years of national identity and history in the land.
 Before Theodore Herzl embarked on his Zionist quest, over the centuries there were other Jewish initiatives to return to the land of King Saul, King David and King Solomon.